Mark00V/tinyfem/README.md

 ## Running TinyFEM
 ### Workflow
 - Please refer to the [QUICK DOCUMENTATION](Supp/Quick_Documentation_TinyFEM.pdf) for the workflow.
-- Warning: Definition of geometry is tricky.
-Follow guidelines in the documentation.
 - Warning: If you want to define geometry much smaller than the geometry pane, scale the problem.
 This has no effect on the solution.
 Otherwise, definition of boundary conditions will be difficult.
 - While saving the geometry is possible, saving boundary definition is not (WIP).
 ### Dependencies